segmentstream-com/segmentstream-com.github.io/_docs/guides/google-ads-marketing-automation.md

 > If you use SegmentSteam's AI-driven multi-touch attribution - this table will be prepared for you by the implementation team.

-## Create conversion action in Google Ads
+## Creating conversion action in Google Ads

 1. Sign in to your Google Ads account.
 2. Click the **TOOLS & SETTINGS**  in the upper right corner of your account.